The Most Haunted Houses of Savannah: The Hampton Lillibridge House

 The First Death

 His widow sold the house after Hampton Lillibridge died.
-Its new owner converted it to a boarding house.
-In its new function, it saw at least one tragedy: a troubled sailor ashore for a short break committed suicide, by hanging himself in one of the guest rooms.
+Its new owner converted it into a boarding house.
+In its new function, it saw at least one tragedy: a troubled sailor ashore for a short break committed suicide by hanging himself in one of the guest rooms.
 This suicide marred the reputation of the boarding house and marked the property as a place of ill repute in general.
-The boarding house eventually closed for business and for many years no one lived in the house.
+The boarding house eventually closed for business, and for many years, no one lived in the house.

 The Second Death